Fernando Santiago Varela

 Fernando Andrés Santiago Varela (born 4 June 1973) is an Argentine-born Spanish football coach.
-He is the current head coach of I-League 2 club Bengaluru United.

-Managerial career
+Coaching career

-Fernando Varela is an Argentine-born Spanish coach.
-He is a UEFA Pro Licence holder and from 2011 to 2014 he was Football coordinator of the Almeda CD in Cornellá de Llobregat.
-He has previously coached Catalalan CE Tecnofútbol in the lower leagues before joining Gokulam.
-He is the author of the book Futbol Inteligente (Smart Football).
-In 2018 March he appointed as the head coach of Indian top division club Gokulam Kerala and under him they won the Kerala Premier League.
-Before the I-League season he was sacked by the club due to personal reason but after revealed that the language was the problem because Varela was not good at English.
+Fernando Varela is a UEFA Pro Licence holder. before joining Gokulam.
+He is the author of the book Futbol Inteligente.
+In 2018 he was appointed as the head coach of Indian club Gokulam Kerala and won the Kerala Premier League, as well as Durand Cup season later.
+On 16 June 2020, he left Gokulam due to salary issues and the I-League performance.

-Gokulam Kerala

-On 1 June 2019 it was announced that Fernando Varela would take over as head coach of I-League side Gokulam Kerala under him they won Durand cup one of the oldest football tournament in Asia.

-On 16 June 2020 he left Gokulam due to salary issue and the performance of the club is not impressed the owners.

 Churchill Brothers

 After his successful spell with Gokulam Kerala, he moved to another I-League side Churchill Brothers in September 2020.
 Under his guidance, Churchill emerged as the runners-up of the 2020–21 I-League with 29 points.
 Although Churchill winning against Punjab, Gokulam Kerala were crowned champions courtesy of a better head-to-head record.

 Sreenidi Deccan

-On 20 April 2021, Varela was appointed the head coach of Sreenidi Deccan, one of the new I-League entrants.
+In 20 April 2021, Varela was appointed as the head coach of Sreenidi Deccan, one of the new I-League entrants.